AnjanaLP/bookmark-manager/README.md

 As a time-pressed user
 So that I can note my opinions about a bookmark
 I would like to add comments to a bookmark

+As a time-pressed user
+So that I can categorise my bookmarks
+I would like to add a tag to a bookmarks
 ```